PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 **Warning**: Please do NOT use the above sample script in production!
 Responsible NXDomain redirection requires more attention to detail.

-Useful 'rcodes' include 0 for "no error" and ``pdns.NXDOMAIN`` for "NXDOMAIN", ``pdns.DROP`` to drop the question from further processing.
+Useful 'rcodes' include 0 for "no error" and ``pdns.NXDOMAIN`` for "NXDOMAIN".
+Before 4.4.0, ``pdns.DROP`` can also be used to drop the question without any further processing.
 Such a drop is accounted in the 'policy-drops' metric.

 Starting with recursor 4.4.0, the method to drop a request is to set the ``dq.appliedPolicy.policyKind`` to the value ``pdns.policykinds.Drop``.